History of the Sri Lanka national cricket team: 2000s

-Against England, the match was again became a nail biter.
+Against England, the match again became a nail biter.
 Sri Lanka batted first and made 235, bowled out off the last ball with a run out.
 England lost their openers for 0 and 10, but Ian Bell and Kevin Pietersen made a stand of 90 for the third wicket, and skipper Paul Collingwood joined Pietersen to add a further 25 before Pietersen was caught and bowled by Murali.
 England then lost two more wickets for seven runs to Dilhara Fernando, and required 103 off 16.3 overs with four wickets in hand.
 However, Ravi Bopara scored a half-century in his fourth One-Day International innings, as he and Paul Nixon took England within three runs of victory.
 However, Fernando returned for the last over, and bowled Bopara off the last ball giving Sri Lanka victory.
 During the match, Jayasuriya became the most capped ODI player, surpassing Tendulkar.
 Sri Lanka won two of last three matches -won against New Zealand and Ireland, lost to Australia, secured their place to semi-finals.

-In the semi final, Sri Lanka met New Zealand again, where Sri Lanka scored 289/7 courtesy of century by skipper Jayawardena.
+In the semi-final, Sri Lanka met New Zealand again, where Sri Lanka scored 289/7 courtesy of century by skipper Jayawardena.
 New Zealand only scored 208 runs and eliminated from the World Cup.
 Sri Lanka selected for their second final in World Cups, against same opponent as in 1996-Australians.
 Aussie skipper Ricky Ponting won the toss and elected to bat.
 However, the start of play was delayed due to rain, and the match was reduced to 38 overs per side.
 Gilchrist played an incredible innings of 149 – the highest for any batsman in a World Cup final – to give Australia an imposing total going in at the break.
 But the innings was in controversy due to Gilchrist usage of squash ball inside the left glove.